rocket-pool/RPIPs/RPIPs/RPIP-use-latest-delegate.md

 ## Abstract

-This proposal requires that a future specified Smartnode update force minipools to use the **latest delegate smart contract**.
-Once upgraded, node operators would no longer be able to permanently pin minipools to older delegate implementations.
-The intent is to ensure protocol-wide consistency, enable governance-approved minipool behavior changes, and remove technical blockers to future enforcement mechanisms (including, but not limited to, forced exits of persistently underperforming minipools).
+This proposal requires that a future specified Smartnode update enforce the use of the latest delegate smart contract for minipools managed via Smartnode.
+After upgrading, supported Smartnode configuration would no longer allow minipools to point to older delegate implementations.
+The intent is to ensure protocol-wide consistency among Smartnode-managed minipools, enable governance-approved minipool behavior changes, and remove technical blockers to future enforcement mechanisms (including, but not limited to, forced exits of persistently underperforming minipools).

 ## Motivation